Pallas's cat: Distribution and habitat

 In the Transcaspian Region, its presence was first reported in the Kopet Dag mountains and in the vicinity of the Tedzhen and Murghab Rivers in the late 19th century.
 In Turkmenistan's Sünt-Hasardag Nature Reserve, a camera trap recorded an individual in 2019.
-The Pallas's cat is allegedly also present in Köpetdag Nature Reserve.
+Pallas's cat is allegedly also present in Köpetdag Nature Reserve.

-Historical records of the Pallas's cat are known in the Surxondaryo Region and Gissar Range along the border of Tajikistan and Uzbekistan.
+Historical records of Pallas's cat are known in the Surxondaryo Region and Gissar Range along the border of Tajikistan and Uzbekistan.
 In Kyrgyzstan, it is present at high elevations of Sarychat-Ertash State Nature Reserve and in the foothills of the Alay Range.
 In 2013, a dead female was found in a valley near Engilchek, Kyrgyzstan.
 In Kazakhstan, it inhabits the highlands and steppes of central and east Kazakhstan Region, the periphery of the Betpak-Dala Desert, the northern Balkhash District and the Tarbagatai Mountains.

 In the South Siberian Mountains, it inhabits grasslands on the Ukok Plateau and in the Altai, Kuray and Saylyugem Mountains.
 It is also present in Chagan-Uzun and Argut river basins, Mongun-Taiga, Uvs Lake Basin, Sayano-Shushenski Nature Reserve, Tunkinsky National Park, Lake Gusinoye basin and in the interfluves of the Selenga, Chikoy and Khilok rivers.
 In the eastern Sayan Mountains, its presence was documented for the first time in 1997.
 In Transbaikal, it inhabits montane steppes at elevations of 600-800 m, where annual rainfall ranges from 150 to 400 mm.
 In 2013, an individual was observed on the Vitim Plateau.

-The Pallas's cat inhabits the semi-desert steppe of Ikh Nartiin Chuluu Nature Reserve in Mongolia.
+Pallas's cat inhabits the semi-desert steppe of Ikh Nartiin Chuluu Nature Reserve in Mongolia.
 In Khustain Nuruu National Park and Gobi Gurvansaikhan National Park, it prefers rocky and rugged habitats that provides cover and camouflage.